-One omitted factor from our analysis so far is uncertainty over future medical expenditures.
-As we showed in Table 3, older households in the US still face a high risk of large OOP medical expenses in spite of the Medicare and Medicaid programs.
-The important role these risks potentially play in wealth and consumption dynamics in retirement in the US have been emphasized in Palumbo (1999) and De Nardi et al (2010).
-The risks of such expenses are much lower in the UK where households effectively enjoy a much greater degree of health insurance coverage.
+expenses are much lower in the UK where households effectively enjoy a much greater degree of health insurance coverage.
 The differences in the extent of risks of incurring high medical expenses are illustrated in Figure 11, where we plot the average differences between the 90th and 50th percentiles of the distributions of medical expenses in the two countries within cohort-education cells at different ages.
-We plot the 90th - 50th difference since, as we saw in Table 3, the distribution of OOP medical is highly positively skewed in both the US and the UK, and the main risk households in the US face is the relatively small but non-trivial probability of very high medical expenses.
+We plot the 90th - 50th difference since, as we saw in Table 2, the distribution of OOP medical expenses in the US is highly positively skewed, and the main risk households in the US face is the relatively small but non-trivial probability of very high medical expenses.
 Figure 11 shows that in the UK this measure is roughly a quarter of the size it is in the US.
-It also tends to increase with age and is larger for more educated households.
+It is also tends to increase with age and is larger for more educated households.